 As the Ethiopian students' Robotics Team was earning increasingly impressive awards in Israel, their success also paved the way for establishing STEM as an educational endeavor in their homeland.
-STEM Synergy became our official successor of the Gelfand initiatives in Ethiopia and adjoining nations.
+STEM Synergy became a successor of the Gelfand initiatives in Ethiopia and adjoining nations.
 Since then, we've established of over 90 STEM learning sites (STEM centers, computing labs, shared-science high schools, national science competitions, science museums.)
 And we've established more STEM learning sites in neighboring countries.

 The vast majority STEM programs on this website were established by the STEM Synergy Founder and numerous good-hearted technically-proficient local colleagues and friends, residing in Ethiopia, Kenya, South Sudan, Rwanda, Burundi, Uganda, and Kurdistan KRI.
 Most photos appearing on the pages of this website originate from before the time that STEM Synergy began operating, and remain the property of the Founder.
 The Founder permits the use of those photos, for the purpose of enhancing this website.